ctz/ctz.github.com/_posts/2014-04-03-android-keystore-leak.md

 # Bug

-Unfortunately a logic or design error in the keystore means for a keystore in the uninitialised state, `clear_uid` does nothing[^walkthrough].
+A logic or design error in the keystore means for a keystore in the uninitialised state, `clear_uid` does nothing[^walkthrough].
 Keys belonging to an uninstalled app are left on storage.